Table of Contents

 • Risk Level: Low

 Money market funds can be labeled according to what they invest in.
-For example, Treasury funds invest in U.S. Treasury securities, while government money market funds invest in government securities.
+For example, Treasury funds invest in U.S. Treasury securities, while government money market funds can invest in Treasuries as well as other government-backed assets.

-In terms of risk, money market funds are considered to be some of the safest types of mutual funds and some of the safest investments overall.
+In terms of risk, money market funds are considered to be very low risk.
 That means, however, that money market mutual funds tend to produce lower returns compared to other mutual funds.

 4. Index Funds